MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 1. **All other entities** (e.g. door, text gizmo, box collider gizmo, etc) have a built-in pivot point (usually at their center).

 !!! warning In the desktop editor the manipulator handles don't always render at the pivot points!
-    The desktop editor lets you choose to put the "manipulator handlers" at either the `Center` or `Pivot` of entities.
+    The desktop editor lets you choose to put the "manipulator handles" at either the `Center` or `Pivot` of entities.
 Check that dropdown if you aren't seeing the pivots as you expect.
 This dropdown has no effect on how the world *runs* and is simply there to help with *editing*.

 ### Transform Relative To